Syllabus

 Course Grading

-There will be 4 lab assignments assigned.
-The Lab is after lecture.
+There will be 4 lab assignments and one presentation assigned.
 Lab assignments are in three parts.
 The first part is pseudo code that describes the program being implemented; the second part consists of synthesis questions that relate to the project; the third part is a working program.
 Labs that are within a week late will receive a 10% reduction in grade.
-Labs turned in within two weeks late will receive a 30% reduction in grade.
-Labs more than two weeks late will not be accepted.
-The lab grade average is worth 30% of your total grade.
+Labs more than one week late will not be accepted.
+The labs are worth 30% of your total grade.

 There will be three quizzes with the lowest score dropped.
 Make-up quizzes will not be given unless arrangements are made in advance.
 The quiz average is worth 40% of you total grade.